Financial-Times/athloi/readme.md

 ### clean

-Remove the node_modules directory from all packages.
+Removes the `node_modules` directory from all packages.

 ```sh
 athloi clean